Changing the way we do things and adopting a few simple habits can make a huge difference to our weight – and our health.

 Eating healthily means snacking right.
 Starving yourself is never the answer.
 By eating well throughout the day, you can stay on track with your goals and keep temptation at bay.
 Need some ideas?
 We have plenty of healthy snack recipes!

-If you’re trying to lose weight, it’s best to check the scales once a week – not once a day.
+If you’re trying to lose weight, it’s best to check the scales once a week — not once a day.
 Your weight will often fluctuate, so choose a day and time for your weekly weigh-in.
 This will allow you to see proper progress on a weekly basis, avoiding any disappointment or negativity day-by-day.
+Keeping an eye of your weight can also help you notice small gains and prevent them from turning into big ones.

 Just as your grandma always said, breakfast is the most important meal of the day.
 Your willpower tends to be better in the morning, allowing you to eat healthily and get your day off to a great start.
 Focus on foods that will provide you with the energy you need, and avoid sugary options.